brillout/wildcard-api/docs/intro.template.md

 // We define a `getTodos` function on the server endpoints.getTodos = async function() {
-  const todos = await db.query("SELECT text FROM todos;");
+  // We run a SQL query but we could as well use an ORM, fetch a third party API, etc. const todos = await db.query("SELECT text FROM todos;");
   return todos;
 };